 Is it true that an underground water system was found under the Temple of Inscriptions?

-Yes, an underground tunnel was found under the Temple of Inscriptions by archaeologists.
-Gonzales, one of the archaeologists, believe that the Temple and its tomb was built above the water spring.
-The tunnel was located under the tomb and it is believed that the waters gave King Pakal a spiritual path to the underworld.
+An underground tunnel was found under the Temple of Inscriptions by archaeologists.
+Gonzales, one of the archaeologists, believes that the Temple and its tomb were built above the water spring.
+The tunnel was located under the tomb, and it is believed that the waters gave King Pakal a spiritual path to the underworld.

 The Mayan people of Palenque built a sophisticated system of dams, aqueducts, canals, and reservoirs.
-They were creative as they were able to harness the water through their unique systems where we found other Mayan sites had to find ways to store water during the dry season.
+They were creative as they could harness the water through their unique systems, and we found that other Mayan sites had to find ways to store water during the dry season.

 Is Palenque located on a river?